 Gardens & parks

 We care for more than 200 gardens and parks.
 From small secret hideaways and kitchen gardens to landscaped lawns, beautiful borders and acres of parkland.
-We’ve now reopened some of our gardens and parks from afar and see them blooming in their colourful glory.
+We’ve now reopened some of our gardens and parks so you can see them blooming in their colourful glory.

 Gardens grew larger during the Stuart period as the influence of French and Dutch formal gardens brought features such as long avenues, terraces and topiary.

 Gardens and parks merged into one during the 18th century to create a British style that would influence gardens across Europe.

 Exotic plants from around the world were brought home to gardens by Victorian collectors.
 The bright new colours were displayed in more formal garden styles.

 The structured 'rooms' that epitomised gardens at the turn of the century were later softened with borders of the many new herbaceous plants being bred.

 Medieval garden style was dominated by monasteries and manor houses.
 Herbs were grown for medicine and gardens were an important food source.